arthurnfmc/TSPGenetic/README.md

 # Technologies

-This project was conducted using Python 3.11 and the following frameworks/libraries:
+This project was conducted using Python 3.11 on Google Colab and the following frameworks/libraries:

 - DEAP
 - Numpy